schickling/Icomoon.swift/README.md

 # Icomoon.swift
-Use your custom **Icomoon fonts with Swift** - auto-generates type safe enums for each icon
+Use your **Icomoon fonts with Swift** - auto-generates type safe enums for each icon

 ## Installation